ricardozanini/elastic-hq-openshift/README.md

+*(This repository has been merged with the [ElasticHQ official one](https://github.com/ElasticHQ/elasticsearch-HQ/issues/463) and won't receive any more updates.)*

 # ElasticHQ on OpenShift

 In this repository you'll find a ready to use [ElasticHQ](https://github.com/ElasticHQ/elasticsearch-HQ) application to deploy in your OpenShift cluster for internal ElasticSearch monitoring.